Merge an existing MSFS scenery project into another one¶

 It is the case in my config (with 32 Gb RAM, and 12 Gb VRAM).

-Set up the merging
+Set up the merging¶

-• select the path to the folder containing the MSFS scenery project you want to merge into the main one, by clicking on the path to the project definition file you want to merge into the final one... button.
+, check that the main scenery folder is displayed - select the path to the folder containing the MSFS scenery project you want to merge into the main one, by clicking on the path to the project definition file you want to merge into the final one... button.

-• Once selected, check that the folder of the MSFS scenery to merge is correct in the Path of the project to merge into the final one field
+- Once selected, check that the folder of the MSFS scenery to merge is correct in the

-• Once selected, check that the xml definition file of the MSFS scenery to merge is correct in the Xml definition file of the project to merge into the final one field
+field - Once selected, check that the xml definition file of the MSFS scenery to merge is correct in the

-Run the polygons generation process
+Run the polygons generation process¶

 If all the settings are correctly set, the Merge an existing MSFS scenery project into another one... button should be enabled (except if the MSFS project folder does not exist, has been renamed or removed).